Ten Hens Write with Ten Pens

-The children will play with hens and pens as they practice reading and writing words that end in -en, such as hen, pen, ten, men, and den.
+The children will play with hens and pens as they read and write words that end in -en, such as hen, pen, ten, men, and den.

 Write with ten pens

-- Distribute the Hen 1-9 name tags to each of nine children (small group or chosen from class) and keep the "Hen 10" name tag for yourself
+- Give the numbered hen name tags to each of nine children, and keep the "Hen 10" name tag for yourself

 - Say the lines from the All Hens Got a Pen target text as you pass out a writing pen to each of the "hens" (children).

-- Keep a pen to hold up and say the last lines of the text then point out to the children that hen, pen, and ten all have the same -en ending, and write "en" on the board.
+- Keep a pen to hold up and say the last lines of the text.

-- Invite the children to take turns writing "en" on a piece of paper, as you all say, "Hen 1 wrote en," and so forth until everyone has had a turn.
+- Invite the children to take turns writing -en on a piece of paper as they say, "Hen 1 wrote en!
+Hen 2 wrote en!" and so forth until everyone has had a turn.

 - Ask, “Do you think Hen 10 could write -en with ten pens at the same time?"

 - Show the children how to write -en on a piece of paper with ten pens by holding ten pens (or as many as you can hold) in your fist as you write.

-- Point out that all ten hens got to write -en with a pen, then have each "hen" put their pen in the container labeled "Ten Pens from 10 Hens," as you all count, "A pen from Hen 1," etc.
+- Point out that all ten hens got to write -en with a pen, then have each "hen" put their pen in the container labeled "Ten Pens from Ten Hens."

-- Display the A Hen Gave Away Ten Pens target text (see below) large enough for all of the children to see.
+- Display the A Hen Gave Away Ten Pens target text large enough for the children to see.

 - Read the target text to the children.

-- Engage them in a joint reading of the text.
+- Engage the children in reading the text with you.